Missouri

 automatic expungement of all misdemeanor marijuana convictions, and most felony marijuana convictions after completion of sentence.

-The courts are directed to complete adjudication of all prisoner petitions for misdemeanor cconvictions within 90 days of the initiative’s effective date (30 days after the election), and of all other eligible prisoner cases within 180 days.
-The office of the state public defender is directed to prepare form pleadings that may be filed by individuals pro se, and the courts are directed to make these forms “readily available and accessible.”
+The courts were directed to complete adjudication of all prisoner petitions for misdemeanor convictions within 90 days of the initiative’s effective date (30 days after the election), and of all other eligible prisoner cases within 180 days.
+The office of the state public defender was directed to prepare form pleadings that may be filed by individuals pro se, and the courts are directed to make these forms “readily available and accessible.”
+It was the Missouri Judiciary website, however, that posted statewide court forms for use in petitioning to vacate and expunge eligible marijuana-related sentences.
+See Petition for Expungement -Marijuana-Related Offense(s) (updated August 2023).

 Within six months of the effective date of this section, the circuit courts of this state shall order the expungement of the criminal history records of all misdemeanor marijuana offenses for any person who is no longer incarcerated or under the supervision of the department of corrections.
 Within twelve months of the effective date of this section, the circuit courts of this state shall order the expungement of criminal history records for all persons no longer incarcerated or under the supervision of the department of corrections but who have completed their sentence for any felony marijuana offenses and any marijuana offenses that would no longer be a crime after the effective dates of sections 1 and 2 of this Article, excluding distribution or delivery to a minor, any such offenses involving violence, or any offense of operating a motor vehicle while under the influence of marijuana.
 For all class A, class B and class C, or successor designations, felony marijuana offenses, and for all class D, or successor designation, felony marijuana offenses for possession of more than three pounds of marijuana, the circuit courts of this state shall order expungement of criminal history records upon the completion of the person’s incarceration, including any supervised probation or parole.